sage-code/maj/basic.md

 In English, indefinite articles are the words 'a' and 'an.'
 Each of these articles is used to refer to a noun, but the noun being referred to is not a specific person, place, object, or idea.
 It can be any noun from a group of nouns.
 For example:

 * una Mercedes fon la gupa de auto = "a Mercedes from the car lot"
-* una yova yn ysta = "an event in history"
+* una iova in hisa = "an event in history"

 In each case, the noun is not specific.
 The Mercedes could be any Mercedes car available for purchase, and the event could be any event in the history of the world.